 Work Study & Student Employment

-Student employees can make a significant contribution toward meeting their college costs.
+Student employees at Northern New Mexico College can make a significant contribution toward meeting their college costs.
 In addition, having a job while in school or during the summer may help prepare students for life after college.

 Here’s how it works:

-- Students who wish to be considered for the Work-Study program must apply for aid through Northern’s Financial Aid Office by completing the FAFSA.
+- Students who wish to be considered for the Work-Study program must apply for aid through Northern New Mexico College's Financial Aid Office by completing the FAFSA and be enrolled at least half time in an eligible program

-- Students who receive a Work-Study financial aid award may apply for the Work-Study jobs available (these jobs are not available to students without Work-Study).
+- Students who receive a Work-Study financial aid award will be given a list of available positions and the contact information to apply for these openings (these jobs are not available to students without Work-Study).

-- When applying for Work-Study positions, students will need to show potential employers a copy of their award letter and provide a receipt of their current enrollment schedule.
-They must show proof that they are enrolled at least half-time.
+- When applying for Work-Study positions, students will need to show a copy of their award letter and their class schedule for the full semester.

 - Students may earn wages up to the amount listed on their financial aid award letter.
 Work-Study wages do not appear on the student’s college eBill; rather, the student earns a paycheck.

-- All time sheets must be submitted on time to the Financial Aid Office, any delay will postpone payment of the current pay period.
+- All time sheets must be submitted on time through the online payroll system, any delay will postpone payment of the current pay period.

 - The Financial Aid Office administers the Work-Study program.
-Award amounts vary, based on available funding.
+Award amounts vary, based on eligibility and available funding.

 How to Apply for Work-Study

 Students must complete the FAFSA application and must ensure that their student file is complete within the Financial Aid Office.
 Work Study awards are awarded on a first come first serve basis until work study funds have been exhausted.
 Students who are awarded work-study must accept and return their award letter to the Financial Aid Office within 14 days of receiving the award.
 If no response is received within the 14 days, work study award(s) will be canceled.
-Those students who have accepted work-study will receive an Authorization Form from the Student Work Study Employment Coordinator that must be completed by both the student and the hiring supervisor.
-Available job postings are located within the Financial Aid Office bulletin board and are broadcast through email to each student on campus.
-You may also access available positions by clicking Work Study Positions Available.
+Those students who have accepted work-study will receive an Authorization Form from the Financial Aid Office that must be completed by both the student and the hiring supervisor.
+A listing of available job postings can be found at the Financial Aid Office. , Positions will also be advertised via the NNMC email system, in the weekly Eagle News, and on the Financial Aid Facebook page.
 It is important to note that being awarded work-study does not guarantee you a position.

-After you have secured a job, you will need to take a copy of your award letter and the completed authorization form to the Human Resources department to complete the following forms for payroll purposes:
+After you have secured a job, you will need to take a copy of your award letter and the completed authorization form to the Financial Aid Office.
+Students who have not held a positions with Northern before will also need to meet with the Human Resources department to complete the following forms for payroll purposes:

 - Employment Eligibility Verification I-9 Form